ricardo-perezo/Team.UI.Standards/Javascript/introduction.md

 objectReference.property=0;
 console.log(myObject.property)//0 the original object was modified
 ```
 Remember every time that you assign just a link or reference to the original object but there is not a new object created.
-If you need create a new object identical of other, you may

-###  15.3. <a name='Predefinedobjectfunctions'></a>Predefined object functions
+By the moment doesn't exist

-##  16. <a name='Prototype'></a>Prototype
+##  15. <a name='Prototype'></a>Prototype
 The prototype is a property that is inheranced by the creator of the instanced object

 ```js